Amog-OS/AmogOS/README.md

 `chad AmogOS vs bloated mainstream distro` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

 ## Installation Notes:
-**We are not resposible for ANY KIND DATA LOSS or any kind of problem not relating to AMOGOS.**
+**We are not resposible for ANY KIND DATA LOSS or any kind of problem not relating to AMOGOS , USE THIS AT YOUR OWN RISK**

 NOTE: We have both Raspberry Pi and x86_64 builds.
 Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names in their respective releases.